Meet our Team

 James Papali’i (Rangatira – waka ama paddling and competing)

-James has competed in every NZ Waka Ama National Annual Event since the first one held in Karapiro 1990.
+James has been passionate about waka ama paddling for decades!
+He has competed in every NZ Waka Ama National Annual Event since the first one held in Karapiro 1990.
 He has won gold, silver and bronze medals in the masters, and senior masters w6 500 and 1000 metre divisions.
 At the events 30th Anniversary James was one of only 6 paddlers that had attended every event, placing him in the company of Matahi Greg Brightwell and his wife Raipoia, Corrina Gage and Louise Henderson.
 James also has numerous medals in the w6 division over the years at the NZ Waka Ama Long Distance (NZWALD) Nationals.
 He has competed in half of these events and at the last NZWALD Nationals James won a silver medal in the w2 section Golden Master with his mate Rob Kratt.
 On the international stage, James has competed in 11 of the World Waka Ama Sprint Championships, securing a silver medal in the w6 1000 meters and a bronze medal in the w6 500 meters Senior Masters division at Rio De Janeiro in 2016.
+James brings his extensive knowledge of waka and waka ama to Te Ara Nui.

 Manukau Outrigger Canoeing Whare Nui Trust